nagajas/DS510-MiniProject2/README.md

     python app.py
     ```

 2. Open your web browser and navigate to `http://localhost:3000` to run the website locally.
+Backend will run on port 5000.

 3. Use the web UI to upload an image, select a target language, and generate the caption, translation, and audio narration.